Skip to main content

 Advisory Council to the President on Jewish Life

-Northwestern has established a new advisory council to the president to assess Jewish life on campus and progress in the fight against antisemitism.
-The council, whose members are in the process of being named, will include student leaders in Hillel and Chabad, faculty and administrators.
-The council will meet with the president periodically to report on the quality of the mandatory trainings, the effectiveness of our rules and policies, and the general campus climate experienced by Jews.
+Northwestern has established a new advisory council to the president to assess Jewish life on campus and the University’s progress in the fight against antisemitism.
+The council includes Jewish student leaders from Hillel and Chabad, as well as the executive director of Hillel, a faculty member, a University administrator and a member of the Board of Trustees.
+The council meets with the president periodically to report on the quality of the mandatory trainings, the effectiveness of our rules and policies, and the general campus climate experienced by Jews.

 Looking ahead

-In closing, although Northwestern has made significant progress in the fight against antisemitism on campus, the University remains vigilant and will continue to do what is necessary to make our campus safe.
+Northwestern’s progress in combating antisemitism on campus has been recognized both inside and outside the University.
+For example, over the last year the Anti-Defamation League improved the University’s grade in its Antisemitism Report Card by two letter grades compared to its initial grade in 2024.
+In doing so it noted many of the changes we had made in our rules and enforcement.
+Although substantial progress has been made, the University will continue to be vigilant and do what is necessary to make our campus safe.
 Importantly, the fight against antisemitism is NOT a zero-sum game.
-All members of our communities on campus — all religions, races, national origins, genders, sexual orientations and political viewpoints — deserve to feel safe and know that our rules will be enforced to protect them against hate, discrimination, harassment and intimidation.
+All members of our communities oncampus — all religions, races, national origins, genders, sexual orientations and political viewpoints —deserve to feel safe and know that our rules will be enforced to protect them against hate, discrimination, harassment and intimidation.
 Northwestern is committed to this principle.